 - Employers would be impressed that young children and adolescents are knowledgeable about these practices

-- Students gain better level of confidence
+- Students gain a better level of confidence

 - Students tend to become more responsible as they have the credibility to conduct CPR

-- Individuals who know CPR can increase survival rate for cardiac arrest victims by more than 40 percent
+- Individuals who know CPR can increase the survival rate for cardiac arrest victims by more than 40 percent

 The number of schools that are offering knowledge and teaching relevant training for first aid and CPR has been increasing which can help the children to handle emergency situations and gain the ability to save lives.
-Aside from being able to help other people in need, students would also have the chance to meet the standard prerequisites required in their future job especially those that are pursuing in the medical field.
+Aside from being able to help other people in need, students would also have the chance to meet the standard prerequisites required in their future job especially those that are pursuing the medical field.

-If school youth are given an opportunity to undergo quality CPR training, the survival rate of the cardiac arrest patients will boost at a far higher rate.
+If school youth are given an opportunity to undergo quality CPR training, the survival rate of cardiac arrest patients will boost at a far higher rate.
 Even though they are considered as children or only poor students, being properly trained in doing emergency CPR can cause a greater alteration between life and death of a person when no other trained person or medic is around.

 Even though those kids may not be as secure and reliable compared to other adults, it is still important for them to have enough ideas even just on CPR alone to be able to perform it effectively and help other people in need.

-American Health Care Academy is here to help individuals, from the youngest of age that can read and comprehend text up to the elderly aged, for them to realize the importance and benefits of being a knowledgeable citizen and to work the way towards the improvement of life.
+American Health Care Academy is here to help individuals, from the youngest of age that can read and comprehend text up to the elderly aged, to realize the importance and benefits of being a knowledgeable citizen and to work the way towards the improvement of life.
 Enrolling in the quality CPR training and other courses of American Health Care Academy is one right decision and step in being a responsible individual.
-Learn more about our group benefits to certify students and staff at your school.
+Learn more about our discount benefits group to certify students and staff at your school.